 1. How can I find accredited schools in my area that offer CNA classes?

 Answer: Contact your concerned state’s nursing board to get list of the accredited CNA schools.

-2. Are free CNA training classes offered in the state of New Mexico?
+2. Are free CNA Program classes offered in the state of New Mexico?

 3. Without having basic educational degree, is it possible to get CNA certification?

-Answer: Various training schools have different rules, and a high school diploma is not always required.
+Answer: Various program schools have different rules, and a high school diploma is not always required.